A stochastic volatility model with flexible extremal dependence structure: SV models with Gamma-type log-volatilities

 \section{SV models with Gamma-type log-volatilities}

-As shown in Corollary \ref{cor:Taylorsmodelcor}, in classical heavy-tailed SV time series the dependence between large observations is always very weak, irrespective of the specific model parameters.
-We will now introduce a new class of stochastic volatility models with a more flexible extremal dependence structure.

-To this end, we modify the assumption of a normal distribution of the log-volatilities in a way which allows for heavy tails of the volatility process.
-In our construction we rely on results from \cite{Ro86} which guarantee the existence of stationary time series that meet our assumptions.
+In order to allow for a richer second-order extremal dependence structure of SV models we modify the assumption of a normal distribution of the log-volatilities in a way which allows for heavy tails of the volatility process.
+In our construction, we rely on results from Rootz{\'e}n \cite{Ro86} which guarantee the existence of stationary time series that meet our assumptions.

 \begin{definition} Let